Positivity-Preserving Entropy-Based Adaptive Filtering for Discontinuous Spectral Element Methods: Implementation

 For the entropy constraint, a numerical tolerance of $\epsilon_\sigma = 10^{-4}$ was given, such that the constraint was instead implemented as

 This comparatively larger tolerance resulted in a slightly relaxed entropy constraint which was found to be beneficial for two reasons.
 First, the constraint was notably more prone to numerical precision issues due to the logarithm operation, particularly in the limit as $\rho \to \rho_{\min}$ or $P \to P_{\min}$ since small variations in these values could cause orders of magnitude more variation in the entropy.
 Secondly, marginally better resolution of flow features could be obtained by allowing slight undershoots in the entropy as strictly enforcing the entropy principle can degrade the accuracy of the solution \citep{Khobalatte1994, Guermond2019}.
+A more detailed description of the computational implementation including pseudo-code is presented in \cref{app:algo}.